Measurement of the effective weak mixing angle at the CEPC: Introduction

 where $g^f_A$ and $g^f_V$ are the axial-vector and vector couplings, defined as $g^f_A=I^f_3$ and $g^f_V = I^f_3 - 2Q_f\cdot \sin^2\theta_W$ where $I^f_3$ and $Q_f$ are the weak isospin component and the charge of the fermion $f$. $Z_\mu$ describes the $Z$ boson exchange.
 To include higher order electroweak radiative corrections, the effective weak mixing angles are defined as

 where $\kappa_f$ is a flavor-dependent effective scaling factor absorbing the higher order corrections~\cite{LEP-SLD}.
-By doing this, $\sin^2\theta^f_\text{eff}$ can be directly measured from experimental observations, thus is very sensitive to both the SM self-consistency test and the potential beyond SM new physics.
+By doing this, $\sin^2\theta^f_\text{eff}$ can be directly measured from experimental observations, thus is very sensitive to both the precision validation of SM and the search for new physics beyond SM.